DivineOmega/attempt/README.md

 # Attempt

-This package allows you to attempt to run a function, retrying if an exception occurs.
+This package allows you to attempt to run a function, automatically retrying if an exception occurs.

 ## Installation